johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   adding the `NTSC` tooltype to its launch icon.
-This will work fine on a typical emulated PAL Amiga 1200 setup; the game will open an NTSC screen and WinUAE will automatically apply the correct vertical aspect scaling ratio *on top* of our manually set &times;3.0-4.0 scaling.
-That's good news because we can keep using our scaling presets set up for PAL resolutions.
+This will work fine on a typical emulated PAL Amiga 1200 setup; the game will open an NTSC screen and WinUAE will automatically apply the correct vertical aspect scaling ratio *on top* of our manually set &times;3.0-4.0 PAL scaling.
+That's good news because we don't need to keep switching between the PAL and NTSC scaling presets when playing different games.
 This method requires the NTSC monitor driver to be installed --- just drag the NTSC icon from the `Monitors` directory on the **Storage** Workbench installer disk to ``Devs/Monitors`` on your system drive, reboot, and Bob's your uncle!

-- If you plan on playing games on an OCS Amiga 500 with Kickstart 1.2/1.3, you'll need to emulate an actual NTSC chipset.
+- If you plan on playing games on an OCS Amiga 500 with Kickstart 1.2/1.3 (a most pretigious choice 🧐), you'll need to emulate an actual NTSC chipset.
     It's very simple: just tick **NTSC** in the **Chipset** configuration section.
 Now, if you turn on automatic aspect ratio management in WinUAE (in the **Filter** section select **Fullscreen (TV)** or **Fullscreen (Max)** scaling and set **Aspect Ratio Correction** to **Automatic**), WinUAE will apply the correct aspect ratio correction right from the boot screen.
-But this only works if you're happy with the image being automatically stretched to fill the whole display.
-If we want to keep using our exact scaling methods, the automatic aspect ratio correction won't work, so we'll need to apply the NTSC-stretch ourselves in our scaler setup as shown below:
+But like I explained previously, this only works if you're happy with the image being automatically stretched to fill the whole screen.
+If we want to keep using our exact scaling methods, the automatic aspect ratio correction won't work, so we'll need to incorporate the NTSC-stretch ourselves into our scaling factors as shown below:

 <table>
   <caption>NTSC image scaling ratios</caption>